Asthraris/AI-StartUp-Idea-Validator/README.md

-# 🚀 Startup Idea Evaluator API
+# 🚀 Startup Idea Evaluator

-A scalable, JWT-secured backend built with **FastAPI**, designed to evaluate user-submitted startup ideas using **OpenAI's GPT API**.
+A scalable, JWT-secured backend built with **FastAPI**, designed to evaluate user-submitted startup ideas using **Gemini API**.
 It allows authenticated users to submit ideas and receive structured AI feedback scored across five categories.
 Ideal for product validation, ideation tools, or investor pitch pre-analysis.

 ---